 If you want to keep lines and wrinkles at bay, your main opponent is a process called photoaging.

-Photoaging is damage that occurs from too much sun exposure throughout your life, dating all the way back to your childhood.
-This damage adds up over time, and causes your skin to look older, faster.
-In fact, it may be responsible for 80-90% of the visible changes as your skin ages.
+Photoaging is damage that occurs from too much sun exposure throughout your life, dating back to your childhood.
+This damage adds up over time and causes your skin to look older, and faster.
+It may be responsible for 80-90% of the visible changes as your skin ages.

 Left unattended and unprotected, your skin can only do so much on its own to slow the tide of sun damage.
 Eventually, it will begin to show serious outward signs.
 Photoaging, more than any other cause of aging skin, can contribute to the following: